If you're a landlord, then it's fully understandable that you'll want the best possible tenants for your property.

 - The names of those involved

-- The price of rent and how payment should be submitted
+- The price of rent and how the tenants will make payments.

-- How and when the rent will be reviewed
+- How and when the landlord will review the rent.

-- The full deposit amount and how it’ll be protected
+- The full deposit amount and how you'll protect it.

 Carry out regular inspections

 By carrying out regular inspections, as you're legally entitled to (if you give your tenants plenty of notice), you'll be able to stop any problems before they become serious.

 For example, if you inspect quarterly, it'll be unlikely that condensation will develop into mould before you can deal with it.
 A simple reminder to your tenants to periodically open the bathroom window each day could be enough to save you both time and money later on.